Richard Golian

 I often get asked what I am doing with my finances this year.
 My answer is simple: almost nothing.
 Back in December and January, as I have written on this blog before, I gradually increased the cash portion of my portfol…

-Vibe Coding in Practice: How I Built a Real Web Analytics Tool With AI as a Non-Developer
+Vibe Coding in Practice: How I Built a Real Web Analytics Tool With AI After a Decade Away From Coding

 Vibe coding means building software by telling an AI what you want in plain language.
 I am not a developer, yet I used vibe coding to build my own cookie-free, GDPR-compliant web analytics tool with AI.
 Here is what vibe…